Harry-young-0/GeTAP/README.md

 ### 7. Be patient!
 It should take around 20-30 mins to run.

 # Pipeline Output Example
 The pipeline will automatically open a shiny app of the data.
-All the plots shown can be found as pdfs in the Final_plots and Cricos folders if you'd prefer.
+All the plots shown can also be found as pdfs in the Final_plots and Circos folders.
 Also, the Shiny app can be reopened anytime by using the shiny app rerun chunk on lines 3204-3215 (click the play symbol top right of the box).
 This will include the circos plots that display more nicely in that format than they do as the output pdfs in the circos subfolder.

 The goal of the pipeline is to suggest novel Gene-Trait associations by using SNPs that are associated with a change in expression of a gene of interest via GTEx.

 Below are two schematics providing an overview to the whole process.
 In Schematic A, the basic rationale of the pipeline is shown.
 Briefly, SNPs associated with a change in expression of a gene of interest are firstly collected from GTEx, and then searched in the PheWAS database (ieugwas::phewas) to find traits potentially associated with these SNPs.
 The pipeline output thus suggests traits potentially associated with expression changes in your gene of interest.
 In Schematic B, more detail is included about the different steps of the pipeline.

 NOTE: Traits and tissues were manually grouped into Trait Groups and Tissue Groups and stored in the full_trait_database and full_tissue_database csvs in the zip file.
 These will be updated with each new release of GTEx and PheWAS but are also modifiable if you would like to regroup for something specific.
-Further explanation below.
+Further explanation below in section [Tissue-and-Trait-Databases](#-Tissue-and-Trait-Databases).

 ![schematic_for_github](https://github.com/Hy14913/expression-trait_pipeline/assets/66262215/a165c6e8-2290-4691-9410-4ab40897080a)

 ## Example Output Plots
 ### Plot A
-Summary of SNPs that alter expression of your gene of interest and the direction of that change, grouped by the tissue groups, quantified by GTEx, colour = direction of expression change, rsid = unique SNP identifier
+Summary of SNPs that alter expression of your gene of interest and the direction of that change as quantified by GTEx, grouped by the tissue groups.
+Colour = direction of expression change, rsid = unique SNP identifier

 ![A](https://github.com/Hy14913/expression-trait_pipeline/assets/66262215/e079bc31-c6da-4e23-8a15-34f62526e4ef)

 ### Plot B
 Correlation of the number of different traits in a Trait Group relative to the total number of different possible traits in the full database.
 An indication of whether the results are due to chance.
 This considers repeated SNP-Trait associations.
-If 100 different SNPs are all associated with LDL, this is recorded as 100 SNP-trait associations.
+If 100 different SNPs are all associated with LDL, this is recorded as 100 SNP-Trait associations.

 ![B](https://github.com/Hy14913/expression-trait_pipeline/assets/66262215/cccbbfa0-6c86-4aec-adab-8cf4d0570e70)

 ### Plot C
 A summary of how many tissues each SNP alters gene expression in (from GTEx eQTLs).
+Importantly, this also shows cases where a SNP is associated with a decrease in expression in one tissue and an increase in another.
+Though rare, these could provide further complexity or insight when interpreting the SNP-Trait associations.

 <img src="https://github.com/Hy14913/expression-trait_pipeline/assets/66262215/c4dd5090-87ef-4963-b2bc-1a522d8747c7" width="150" height="1000">

 ### Plot D
-Number of SNP-Trait associations per trait group.
-Colour based on trait group. i.e. Regardless of direction of expression change, which trait groups are affected by SNPs that alter a gene of interests expression
+Number of SNP-Trait associations per Trait Group.
+Colour based on Trait Group. i.e. Regardless of direction of expression change, which Trait Groups are affected by SNPs that alter a gene of interests expression.

 ![D](https://github.com/Hy14913/expression-trait_pipeline/assets/66262215/04631737-3c4d-4379-b79d-a3e13b292af4)

 Normalised Version - normalised to the number of posible traits within the database.
-(Number of different traits from SNP-Trait associations per trait group)/(Number of possible traits in each trait group from Full_trait_database.csv)
+(Number of different traits from SNP-Trait associations per Trait Group)/(Number of possible traits in each Trait Group from Full_trait_database.csv).

 ![D2](https://github.com/Hy14913/expression-trait_pipeline/assets/66262215/84020a7d-512c-4942-96f3-eaee0b21d67f)

 ### Plots E1-E4
-These plots are grouped together to summarise the SNP-Trait assocations as part of their respective groups whilst considering p-value, expression change and beta change (the direction of change of a trait)
+These plots are grouped together to summarise the SNP-Trait assocations as part of their respective Trait Groups whilst considering p-value, expression change and beta change (the direction of change of a trait).

-**Key**: Above x-axis, increased expression, Below x axis decreased expression, y axis: -log(p(trait change)) x direction of expression change , colour = direction of trait change. i.e. yellow = SNP increases trait, purple = SNP decreases trait.
+**Key**: Above x-axis, increased expression, Below x axis decreased expression, y axis: -log(p(trait change)) x direction of expression change , colour = direction of trait change. i.e. Yellow = SNP increases trait, Purple = SNP decreases trait.

 ### E1
-Individual SNP-trait associations grouped into Trait Groups.
+Individual SNP-trait associations grouped by Trait Group.

 ![E1](https://github.com/Hy14913/expression-trait_pipeline/assets/66262215/c0bc1a0a-55dd-47e5-9b40-48dea82ae38b)